The Chinese Advertiser

-The Chinese Advertiser, later the English and Chinese Advertiser (英唐招帖 (Yīngtángzhāotiē)) was a Chinese language newspaper published in the Australian city of Ballarat from April 1855 to c.
+The Chinese Advertiser, later the English and Chinese Advertiser (英唐招帖 (Yīngtáng zhāotiē)) was a Chinese language newspaper published in the Australian city of Ballarat from c.
+May 1856 to c.
 August 1858.
 Published weekly by an English linguist named Robert Bell, it consisted mainly of advertisements and official notices.

 Publication history

 Robert Bell was an English linguist who claimed to have studied the Chinese language for four years before settling in Australia.
-During the Victoria gold rush, which brought many Chinese laborers to the area around Ballarat, he passionately defended Chinese culture and welfare in local newspapers.
+During the Victorian gold rush, which brought many Chinese laborers to the area around Ballarat, he passionately defended Chinese culture and welfare in local newspapers.
 This resulted in the moniker "Chinese Bell" from his detractors.
-In April 1855, he placed advertisements in the The Ballarat Star that he was beginning a Chinese newspaper which would be published each Saturday, available for no cost.
-The first issue of this paper was released on 19 April 1855.
-It is the earliest known Chinese newspaper in Australia, and claimed a circulation of 400.
+In April 1855, he placed advertisements in The Ballarat Star that he was beginning a Chinese newspaper which would be published each Saturday, available for no cost.
+The first issue of this paper was released on 19 April or 3 May 1856, beginning the earliest known Chinese newspaper in Australia.
+It claimed a circulation of 400 in 1856.

-The paper was initially named the The Chinese Advertiser, before being renamed to The Chinese and English Advertiser in October 1856.
+The paper was initially named The Chinese Advertiser, before being renamed to The Chinese and English Advertiser in October 1856.
 The Chinese-language name of the paper also varied between its early issues: it was first named Tangren Xin Wenzhi, and then Fan Tangren Xin Wenzhi.
 From late 1857 until the end of its publication, the paper adopted the Chinese title Yingtang Zhaotie (英唐招帖), a translation of the English name.

 Bell likely used lithography to print the paper for its first 25 issues.
 At least one copy, dated 30 August 1856, was printed with stonecut relief printing.
 On 11 October, Bell began using a letterpress to print the English portions, with cast metal pieces to print the Chinese.
+In a letter to the colony's governor in September 1857, Bell wrote that the newspaper "was first lithographed, then printed by Zincography, then and now by Xylography, but I am about to make moveable metal Types".
 At some point following this, he switched to using the traditional Chinese woodblocks.
 Poorly-carved woodblocks resulted in primitively-shaped Chinese characters after this switch.
 These dramatically rose in quality in the later issues of the paper, using both Song and regular script characters.
 Bell may have found Chinese craftsmen with experience in carving woodblocks.

 The Chinese population of Ballarat began to decrease in 1858.
 The latest known issue of the paper, dated 7 August 1858, was essentially identical to another copy from two months prior, excepting the date and a single changed advertisement.
-Some scholars have given dates of 1859 or 1860, although a 1999 investigation concluded the paper likely ceased publication shortly after August 1858.
+A 1999 investigation concluded the paper likely ceased publication shortly after August 1858, while a 2013 study said that the paper ceased publication at the end of 1860.
+In 1868, a newspaper report described the English and Chinese Advertiser as "entirely [Bell's] own affair, for he cut the characters on blocks of wood, from which he took impressions...the thing was but a rude broadsheet after all, and died a natural death long since".